wispem-wantex/go-azimuth/README.md

 # Fetch the logs, L1 and L2.
 # You can pick any database filepath you want; I like `azimuth.db`.
 That's also the
 # default, so you can omit it if you like.
-./azimuth --db azimuth.db get_logs_azimuth # Specify database file manually
-./azimuth get_logs_naive                   # "azimuth.db" is the default if not provided
+./azm get_logs                  # "azimuth.db" is the default if not provided ./azm --db azimuth.db get_logs  # ....or specify database file manually

 # Play the logs
-# These don't print anything, and they take a few mins each.
-./azimuth play_logs_azimuth
-./azimuth play_logs_naive  # This will print some "Signature failed to verify"; it's OK
+./azm play_logs  # This will print some "Signature failed to verify"; it's OK
 ```

 ### Tip: speedup with an in-memory database file